 7. Core and Arm Strength

 As we mentioned earlier, stronger arms, back, and core muscles all contribute to improving your overall run performance due to better balance and posture.
-This workout, from Thompson, includes a few bodyweight exercises Exhale and slowly lower dumbbell overhead, reaching behind head some weightlifting to help you build stronger muscles.
+This workout, from Thompson, includes a few bodyweight exercises as well as some weightlifting to help you build stronger muscles.

 How to do the workout: